-PERCY FAITH----who not lang aga celebrated his first anniversary as PERCY FAITH-who not lang aga celebrated his first anniversary as canductor of the Carnation Contented Haur an NBC.
-Born in Taranta, Percy began beating out musical rhythms on his mother's pots and pans when he was six years old.
-He studied piana, and at eleven was playing background music for silent mavies in a Taronta theater.
-Before he came to NBC and the Contented Hour, Percy was con-ducting programs for the Canadian Broadcasting Carporatian.
-In spite of the fact that he's intensely madern in his musical tastes, he's old-fashioned enough to believe that woman's place is in the home, and he hopes his nine-year-old daughter, Marilyn, will be a goad wife to sameone, leaving a musical career to her young brother. goad wife to sameone, leaving a musical career to her young brother.
+Say Hello To- PERCY FAITH-who not lang aga celebrated his first anniversary as canductor of the Carnation Contented Haur an NBC, Born in Taranta, Percy began beating out musical rhythms on his mother's pots and pans when he was six years old.
+He studied plana, and at eleven was playing background music for silent mavies in a Taronta theater.
+Before he came to NBC and the Contented Hour, Percy was conducting programs for the Canadian Broadcasting Carporatian.
+In spite of the fact that he's intensely madern in his musical tastes, he's old-fashioned enough to believe that woman's place is in the home, and he hopes his nine-year-old daughter, Marilyn, will be a goad wife to sameone, leaving a musical career to her young brother.
 Davy sat up straight.
-"Yeah," he said.
-"But first, shut your eyes and get a surprise."
+"Yeah," he hid.
+"But first, shut your eyes and get a surprise.

 Maudie sat back.
 If a super-boy like Davy wanted to kiss his girl, why should anyone stop him?
-She half should anyone stop him?

-should anyone stop nim?
-She han shut her eyes, dreamily.
-She felt irresistible and wonderfully wonder-ful.
+She half should anyone stop him? shut dailyone stop in the shut her eyes, dreamily.
+She felt irresistible and wonderfully wonderful.
 "Yes, Davy," she said.

 "All set?"
 Davy asked.
+She

-She nodded.
+nodded.
 And then she heard the most ghastly, awful, noisy noise she had ever heard in her whole life.
 Her eyes came open wide.
 She gasped.
-"Davy where did vou get that?"

 "Davy, where did you get that?"

+"Out of the back seat," Davy said,

+out of the side of his mouth, not

-"Out of the back seat," Davy said, out of the side of his mouth, not letting up on the noise.
+out of the side of his mouth, not letting up on the noise.

 Maudie feared the worst.
 "Is that Bill's trombone?"
 "Nope," Davy said.
 "It's mine.
 I swapped my portable radio for it this afternoon."

-"Oh, nausea," Maudie said un-happily.
+"Oh, nausea," Maudie said unhappily.
 She couldn't remember when she had felt so stricken.

-$T{\rm HE}$ next day, Maudie sat on the porch at high noon, thinking that she might as well buy a dress with a high neck and take up tatting in a rocking chair.
+THE next day, Maudie sat on the porch at high noon, thinking that she might as well buy a dress with a high neck and take up tatting in a rocking chair.
 When a woman can't hold a man's attention in broad moonlight, she reflected bitterly, her life might as well be considered finished.
 Maudie sighed.
-Her romance with

-Davy shattered by a mess of portable plumbing!
-And now he had the unspeakable hatefulness to run off to football practice and actually leave her to mind his odious trombone! was like Adam asking Eve to hold the snake until he gets back.
+Her romance with Davy shattered by a mess of portable plumbing!
+And now he had the un-speakable hatefulness to run off to football practice and actually leave her to mind his odious trombone!
+It was like Adam asking Eve to hold the snake until he gets back.
 She looked at the shining, horrible thing in her hands.
 "So," she said venomously, "you have more sex appeal than I have!"
-"Good morning.
-Maudie."

 "Good morning, Maudie."
 Maudie took her eyes from the loathsome thing.
 Mr. Simmons, editor of the Courier-Journal, was coming up the walk.
 Maudie said hello as nicely as she could under the circumstances.
-Mr. Simmons was circumstances.
 Mr. Simmons was doing his own leg work now that his young reporter, Ray Duncan, had been called to Fort Dix.
 Maudie thought gleefully about how jealous Davy had been whenever she had given Ray "hot news" and "human interest stories."
 "Your mother got anything for the aluminum drive?"
 Mr. Simmons asked, wiping his large, round face with a handkerchief.
 "Aluminum drive?"
-Maudie re-peated listlessly.
+Maudie repeated listlessly.